katyakoulak/sl-unity-tasks/README.md

 - The graphical texture of the corridor floor.
 - The reward zone locations and the conditions for the animal to receive the rewards.

+File locations:
+- cues: **Assets/InfiniteCorridorTask/Textures**
+- segments: **Assets/InfiniteCorridorTask/Prefabs**
+- tasks: **Assets/InfiniteCorridorTask/Tasks**

 #### Implementation

-To create a task according to the desired specification, two assets need to be generated: a Unity prefab for each segment and the metadata .json file.
-The easiest way to create these assets is to start with an already existing task and modify it to match the desired parameters.
-Use ctrl/cmd D to duplicate existing segment prefabs and .json files.
+To define a new task, you must create two assets:
+- A Unity PREFAB file: stores the graphical layout of a corridor segment.
+- A metadata JSON file: describes how segments connect and what cues they contain.

+Both assets are expanded on below.
+In creating a new task, you may find it easiest to duplicate existing segment PREFABs and JSON files (Ctrl/Cmd + D) and modify them to match your new task.

-#### Segment Prefabs
+#### Segment PREFAB files

-All segment prefabs must be placed in the directory **Assets/InfiniteCorridorTask/Prefabs**.
-Double-clicking on a prefab opens up Unity's prefab editor. **Hint!** To verify that the file being edited is a prefab and not a GameObject, ensure that the scene has a **blue** background.
+All segment prefab must be located in: **Assets/InfiniteCorridorTask/Prefabs**.
+Double-clicking a prefab opens it in Unity’s prefab editor. **Hint!** To verify that the file being edited is a prefab and not a GameObject, ensure that the scene has a **blue** background.

+Below is an example of a **segment** PREFAB file opened in Unity.

 <img src="imgs/segment_prefab.png" width="600">

-Each prefab includes two key elements: the **reward location** and the **reset location**.
-For most tasks, the animal has to lick in the reward location to receive the reward.
-After successfully triggering a reward delivery, the mouse must pass through the reset location to get another reward.

-Once each prefab segment is created, an additional prefab must be made for padding.
-This padding prefab should be a long empty corridor, and it is used during task runtime to give the animal an illusion that the corridor is infinite.
+Each segment prefab must define:
+1. **reward location:** where the animal must lick to receive reward.
+2. **reset location:** where the animal must pass after reward to begin the next trial.

+In addition to your experimental segments, you must create a padding prefab: a long, empty corridor (typically gray) used to maintain the illusion of an infinite corridor during runtime.

 #### Metadata JSON File
-The **task metadata file**, also referred to as the **maze specification file**, ties the segment prefabs together and is requisite for creating and running tasks.
-The structure of this file is shown below and should be matched exactly for all custom metadata files for the project to work as intended:
+The **task JSON metadata file**, also referred to as the **maze specification file** is located in the **Assets/InfiniteCorridorTask/Tasks** directory.
+This JSON file contains metadata which describes how different segment PREFABs relate to one another.
+The JSON file is a prerequisite for making tasks or three segment components.
+This is because it contains information about which segments will be used in a task as well as the transition probabilities between segments.

+This file **MUST** follow the required structure so that the task creator can parse it correctly.

 - **cues** *(array\<Cue>)*: The list of all cues from any segment.
 The order of this list determines the integer id's assigned to each cue during cue sequence logging.